jezza64/jbnotes/Crypto_Technology.md

 4. punishment and reward to make it in your best interest to follow the rules.
 5. market adoption to get punishment / rewards meaningful

-### structure

-Each block has a hash of the previous block.
-Reward for adding blocks correctly.

 ### private blockchain

 companies screen participants
 not decentralised.
 could just share a spreadsheet - not using decentralization / tamper proof features.

-### Blockchain with Condordia

-Rust programing language.
-Another blockchain..

 ## Proof of Work

-Needs multiple consensus to add to blockchain every 10 mins rewards in BTC - halvings half rewards, about every 4 years.
+Needs multiple consensus to add to blockchain every 10 mins rewards in BTC - halfings half rewards, about every 4 years.
 Used by BTC, Litecoin, etc

 ## Proof of stake